 Even today, but some of the most common SEO myths still continue in the marketing industry, as the demand and need for SEO (search engine optimization) continue to rise.
 With changes to the Google algorithm and the creation of effective best practices, marketers need to understand what works and what doesn’t.
+If you are a beginner in digital marketing marketing, and want to gain expertise, check out our digital marketing online courses from top universities.

 SEO myths are the prime reason most organizations fail to attract the right target audience despite doing all they can.
 To ensure that you are on the right track with your SEO process, here are 8 SEO myths vs. realities to help you stay on track: